ursatile/css4eng/01-04-tools-and-workflows.md

 ## caniuse.com

 HTML and CSS are constantly evolving.
-Proposals evolve into recommendations, recommendations get implemented in pre-
+Proposals evolve into recommendations, various browsers roll out pre-release implementations based on those recommendations, and, eventually, they become standards.
+That process can take years, though, which means that if you want to use something that's relatively new, it might not be supported